I drove four hours to meet the editor of a big-city newspaper. I walked into a large office wearing my nicest necktie. I was young. Wide-eyed.

 He asked her to teach him to read.
 She agreed.
 He made fast progress—which was no surprise.
 He would’ve rather died than disappoint a pretty girl.

 They married.
 She taught, he farmed.
-During those years, he remembers how they sat together in the evenings, watching fireflies.
+During those years, he remembers how they sat together in the evenings, watching evening take hold of the world.
 Love can be simple.

 She died before age forty.